- NASA/Baruch Blumberg Chair of Astrobiology, NASA (2019-2020)

 - Ethics and Technology Group,Yale

 Schneider writes about the fundamental nature of the self and mind, especially from the vantage point of issues in philosophy, artificial intelligence, and astrobiology.
 The topics she has written about most recently include radical brain enhancement, spacetime emergence, superintelligence, the nature of life, whether minds are in some sense programs, panpsychism and the nature of persons.
-She has been featured in The New York Times, Science, Nautilus, Smithsonian, Discover, PBS, National Geographic TV, The History Channel and more.
+She has been featured by The New York Times, Science, Nautilus, Smithsonian, Discover, PBS, The History Channel and more.

-- TV episode featuring Schneider airs on Fox: "One Smart Person with Greg Gutfeld" (see below to watch).
+- TV episode focusing on Schneider's work airs on Fox: "One Smart Person with Greg Gutfeld."

-- Featured on The History Channel (2 hour AI and astrobiology special, available at this link).
+- The History Channel (2 hour AI and astrobiology special, available at this link).